nws321/tp/docs/DeveloperGuide.md

       Expected: No person is deleted.
 Error details about invalid format shown in the display message.
    4. Test case: `delete 1,10000`<br>
       Expected: No person is deleted.
 Error details about invalid index shown in the display message.
+   5. Test case: `delete`<br>
+      Expected: No person is deleted.
+Error details about invalid format shown in the display message.

+### Adding a scheme to a person

+1. Adding a scheme to the specified person in the list

+    1. Prerequisites: List current persons using the `list` command.
+Ensure there are multiple persons in this list.
+Specified person must be eligible for at least one scheme.
+Schemes that the person is eligible for can be checked using `scheme INDEX` where index is the person's index.

+    2. Test case: `addscheme 1 i/1`<br>
+       Expected: The first scheme in the list of schemes the first person is eligible for will be added to that person.
+Name of the person and added scheme shown in the display message.
+    3. Test case: `addscheme 0 i/0`<br>
+       Expected: No scheme is added to person.
+Error details about invalid format shown in the display message.
+    4. Test case: `addscheme 1`<br>
+       Expected: No scheme is added to person.
+Error details about invalid format shown in the display message.
+    5. Test case: `addscheme`<br>
+       Expected: No scheme is added to person.
+Error details about invalid format shown in the display message.

+### Deleting schemes from a person

+1. Deleting schemes from the specified person in the list

+    1. Prerequisites: List current persons using the `list` command.
+Ensure there are multiple persons in this list.
+Specified person must have at least two schemes added to them.
+Schemes that the person is eligible for can be checked using `scheme INDEX` where index is the person's index.

+    2. Test case: `deletescheme 1 i/1`<br>
+       Expected: The first scheme in the list of schemes the first person has added to them will be deleted.
+Name of the person and deleted scheme shown in the display message.
+    3. Test case: `deletescheme 1 i/1,2`<br>
+       Expected: The first and second scheme in the list of schemes the first person has added to them will be deleted.
+Name of the person and deleted schemes shown in the display message.
+    4. Test case: `deletescheme 0 i/0`<br>
+       Expected: No scheme is deleted from person.
+Error details about invalid format shown in the display message.
+    5. Test case: `deletescheme 1`<br>
+       Expected: No scheme is deleted from person.
+Error details about invalid format shown in the display message.
+    6. Test case: `deletescheme`<br>
+       Expected: No scheme is deleted from person.
+Error details about invalid format shown in the display message.

+### Adding appointment to a person

+1. Adding appointment to the specified person in the list

+    1. Prerequisites: List current persons using the `list` command.
+Ensure there are multiple persons in this list.
+Ensure date and time of appointment you are adding does not conflict with any existing appointments.

+    2. Test case: `addappt 1 date/2024-11-15 from/16:00 to/18:00`<br>
+       Expected: An appointment with the first person at that date and time period is added to the appointment list.
+Name of the person and appointment's date and time period shown in the display message.
+    3. Test case: `addappt 0 date/2024-11-15 from/16:00 to/18:00`<br>
+       Expected: No appointment added to person.
+Error details about invalid index shown in the display message.
+    4. Test case: `addappt 1 date/15 Nov 2024 from/16:00 to/18:00`<br>
+       Expected: No appointment added to person.
+Error details about invalid date format shown in the display message.
+    5. Test case: `addappt 1 date/2024-11-15 from/16:00 to/10:00`<br>
+       Expected: No appointment added to person.
+Error details about invalid time period shown in the display message.
+    6. Test case: `addappt 1 date/2024-11-15`<br>
+       Expected: No appointment added to person.
+Error details about invalid format shown in the display message.
+    7. Test case: `addappt 1 from/16:00 to/18:00`<br>
+       Expected: No appointment added to person.
+Error details about invalid format shown in the display message.
+    8. Test case: `addappt`<br>
+       Expected: No appointment added to person.
+Error details about invalid format shown in the display message.

+### Deleting an appointment

+1. Deleting appointment in the appointment list

+    1. Prerequisites: List appointment list using the `listappt` command.
+Ensure there are multiple appointments in this list.

+    2. Test case: `deleteappt 1`<br>
+       Expected: The first appointment in the appointment list is deleted.
+Name of the person the deleted appointment belonged to and that appointment's date and time period are shown in the display message.
+    3. Test case: `deleteappt 0`<br>
+       Expected: No appointment deleted.
+Error details about invalid format shown in the display message.
+    4. Test case: `deleteappt`<br>
+       Expected: No appointment deleted.
+Error details about invalid format shown in the display message.

 ### Archiving a person